zooba/python-api-pep/PEP.md

 Once API rings and layers are defined, we can specify additional characteristics for the API elements present in each.
 Each API ring will have accessibility indicated: how public or internal its elements should be considered.
 Each API ring and layer will have stability indicated: how frequently its elements may change shape or behavior.
 Finally, each API layer will indicate the implied availability of other layers, such that if one API layer is known to be present, the set of lower layers that are guaranteed to also be present is well defined.

+For example, we can make statements such as "sys._getframe is in the CPython API ring and the core layer" or "codecs.gb18030 is in the Python API ring and the optional stdlib layer".
+This shorthand, once the ring and layer definitions are understood, accurately specifies the implied contracts.

+More importantly, when adding a new API, specifying the ring and layer to which it belongs helps ensure good design.
+For example, a feature proposal with no APIs in the Python ring will not be consistent across Python runtimes, and new APIs in the core layer may not depend on `email.localtime` from the optional stdlib layer.
+With names and definitions, such design issues become easier to identify and fix.

-The end result should seem familiar to long-time contributors to CPython.
-This is intentional, as the current approach is not incorrect, but merely lacks robustness.
+The end result is a set of definitions that should seem familiar to long-time contributors to CPython.
+This is intentional, as the prior approach is not incorrect, merely lacking robustness.
+As CPython becomes more consistent, efforts such as "tree shaking" (usused code removal) become more reliable.

 And so with that overview, continue reading!